 The Strategy Literature Boom

-As the niche market for casino game strategy literature boomed into a big business during the 1980s and 1990s, leading to bona fide methods of playing blackjack and poker optimally on a mathematical level, a slew of so-called “winning systems” for roulette was also published.
-While these roulette books invariably promise a way to arrange your bets according to a progression, detect patterns in the preceding numbers, or even capitalize on faulty wheels which land on certain numbers more often, the fact remains that every spin of the roulette wheel represents a wholly independent occurrence.
+The niche market for casino game strategy literature boomed into a big business during the 1980s and 1990s, leading to bona fide methods of playing blackjack and poker optimally on a mathematical level, a slew of so-called “winning systems” for roulette was also published.
+While these roulette books invariably promise a way to arrange your bets according to a progression, detect patterns in the preceding numbers, or even capitalize on faulty wheels, the fact remains that every spin of the roulette wheel represents a wholly independent occurrence.

-Most roulette books claim to contain a “secret system” which purports to turn the house edge on its head, giving players a “surefire” way to win on a consistent basis.
-However, readers would be wise to remember the words of an unknown sage, who once said “the only proven way to profit from roulette is to write a book about a “foolproof” system and sell it to fools.”
+Most roulette books claim to contain a “secret system” which purports to turn the house edge on its head, giving players a “surefire” way to win consistently.
+However, readers would be wise to remember the words of an unknown sage, who once said, “the only proven way to profit from roulette is to write a book about a “foolproof” system and sell it to fools.”

 Below, you’ll find a list of widely read roulette books, in chronological order, along with biographical information for the author and an objective review of the content contained therein: